skupperproject/refdog/input/commands/link-status.md

 <section>

-Show the status of links in the current site.
+Display the status of links in the current site.

 </section>